FrontBack Scanner · Application Help

 Every Control, One Page

 The everyday flow is four clicks: Preview, Scan, flip the photos, Scan.
-This page covers everything past that: zooming in on the bed, rotating a crop by a fraction of a degree, rewiring a front-and-back pair by hand, and the shortcuts that make a big session fly.
+This page covers everything past that, shown the way it works in the app: fixing a missed photo with a double-click, stitching a print bigger than the glass, splitting a folder of scans you already have, zooming in on the bed, rewiring a front-and-back pair by hand, and the shortcuts that make a big session fly.

 Orientation